priyan212/AVTAD/README.md

 ## Contributing

-Contributions, issues and feature requests are welcome.
+Contributions, issues, and feature requests are welcome.
 If you want changes to this README or code improvements, please:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/xyz`)